 Once the temperature starts falling, we know it’s not going to be long before we are making several trips per day to the coop to collect eggs.
 There is only one thing worse than getting to the nest boxes and finding all the eggs frozen- and that is your chickens not laying eggs at all!

-The wintertime can be grueling for your hens and only certain breeds copy well in this weather.
+The wintertime can be grueling for your hens, and only certain breeds cope well in this weather.

 Why Are Frozen Eggs Bad For You?